Request a Demo Search

 • Save time during high-pressure event days by getting every volunteer in the right place at the right time.

-1. Start communications at the pre event stage
+1. Start communications at the pre-event stage.

 Success starts long before the event day.
-Weeks before the event starts, email all volunteers check-in instructions.
+Email all volunteers check-in instructions a couple of weeks before the event starts.
 This pre-event guidance saves you the trouble of repeatedly explaining essential information on the event day.
-Be sure to have a link to your volunteer management app, and provide information on how the event is organized.
-Here’s some things to include in your pre-event email:

 • Event essentials: Provide any must-know details, including venue maps, parking instructions, event schedules, safety protocols, and contact info for the organizers.

-2. Conduct training sessions for volunteers
+2. Conduct training sessions for volunteers.

 • Check-in procedures: Walk them through the process so they understand exactly how and where to check in on the event day.